 How to Mark or Define the Edge of Ground Under Repair

-An example where describing the damage is possible and the Committee is justified in declaring any areas as ground under repair without marking them is where there has been significant damage from animal hoof marks (see Model Local Rule F-10).
+• An example where describing the damage is possible and the Committee is justified in defining any areas as ground under repair without marking them is where there has been significant damage from animal hoof marks (see Model Local Rule F-13).

-At other times it is not appropriate to make a general declaration.
-For example, for all ruts made by maintenance vehicles to be defined as ground under repair by Local Rule is not appropriate as much of the disturbance is likely to be minor and free relief is not warranted.
-Instead, any deep ruts should be marked with painted lines or stakes to avoid any doubt as to when a player is entitled to relief.
+• At other times it is not appropriate to make a general statement.
+For example, defining all wheel marks and ruts made by maintenance vehicles to be ground under repair by Local Rule is not appropriate as some of the disturbance is likely to be minor and free relief is not warranted.

 G